floweredscarf/su25/guides/partnership-guide.md

 Our suggested partnership workflow
 -----------------------------------------------------

-For all assignments and projects, we recommend doing pair programming for as much as possible.
+For all projects, we recommend doing pair programming for as much as possible.
 This means that you and your partner should work togeather in person (or be on a Zoom call), where one person is typing and both are collectively deciding what to write.
 Some benefits of pair programming are:
 * Both partners are on the same page and understand all parts of the project